satishkarki/satishkarki.github.io/_posts/2025-11-21-Python-Module.md

 ---
 layout: post
-title: "Module Mayhem & OOP Odyssey: Python's Power Play"
+title: "Module Mayhem : Python"
 date: 2025-11-21 10:00:00
 categories: Python
 tags: python  # TAG names should be lowercase
 image:
-    path: /assets/img/headers/pythonOOP.webp
+    path: /assets/img/post/pythonModule/python-modules.webp
 ---

 By now you’ve got the basics of Python down and you’ve managed not to get eaten by the snake, so congrats.
-Now we’re going deeper into its territory: modules, packages, and that whole object-oriented thing everyone keeps talking about.
+Now we’re going deeper into its territory: modules, packages, and `pip`.

 ## Module
 Module is a decomposition process of breaking down a complex problem or a system into smaller, independent components.
 It is a file containing Python definitions and statements, which can be later imported and used when necessary.